For NHL schedule nerds, Tuesday felt a bit like Christmas.*

 3 (tied) – Avalanche, Oilers, Predators, Ducks, and Rangers – 11

-Oh, and in their inaugural season, the Vegas Golden Knights travel 42,128 miles and face 12 back-to-back sets, so they face a pretty middle-of-the-road haul.
+Oh, and in their inaugural season, the Vegas Golden Knights travel 42,128 miles and must endure 12 back-to-back sets, so they deal with a pretty middle-of-the-road haul.

 As you can see, plenty of teams see their low travel rates balanced out by high back-to-back game totals.
 The Penguins are a good example of that.